The difference between food taints and off-flavors

-Food flavour is one of the most important elements that drive consumer acceptance and preference.
+Food flavor is one of the most important elements that drive consumer acceptance and preference.
 Violation of consumer expectations will result in consumer complaints and difficulties to the manufacturer.
-‘The food is tainted’ or it has ‘an off-flavour’, this is what customer complaints are mostly like.
+‘The food is tainted’ or it has ‘an off-flavor’, this is what customer complaints are mostly like.

 However, there is a small difference between the two definitions.
-Taints are unpleasant flavours imparted to food through external sources.
-For instance, a disinfectant flavour due to a chlorophenol coming from a poorly rinsed production line.
+Taints are unpleasant flavors imparted to food through external sources.
+For instance, a disinfectant flavor due to a chlorophenol coming from a poorly rinsed production line.

 Taints are unacceptable in any foodstuff.
-Off-flavours, however, are unpleasant flavours imparted to food through internal deteriorative change.
-For example, dimethyl trisulphide can be either wanted (like in cooked cabbage) or unwanted compound (in red prawns) or turn into off-flavors if the concentration is for some reason too high (in beer).
+Off-flavors, however, are unpleasant flavors imparted to food through internal deteriorative change.
+For example, dimethyl trisulphide can be either wanted (in cooked cabbage) or unwanted compound (in red prawns) or turn into off-flavors if the concentration is for some reason too high (in beer).

 Some of the examples are: